-Mary 'was taken up body and soul into heavenly glory' (Pius XII, 1950).
+Mary 'was taken up body and soul into heavenly glory' (Pius XII).
 In 1950, after the carnage of the Second World War in which 'Christian' Europe, for the second time in a few years, had been tearing itself to pieces, Pope Pius XII felt the need to stress that Christian life is very much about the body.
 We can't pray 'in the spirit' and then treat the body with such disregard.
 It is every part of us that is taken up into life - transformed, of course, in a way that is beyond our imagining - but everything that makes us human is sacred.
 The declaration of Mary's assumption was not intended to separate her from us.
 On the contrary, it was to remind us that that is our destiny too.
 As with purgatory, so with heaven, we have to eliminate the idea of time, for time is the measure of things in the world we know.
 It is not a measure of eternity.
-'Awaiting the end of time' is part of the hard-wiring of our brains, unable to imagine anything outside the categories of space and time.
+Awaiting the end of time' is part of the hard-wiring of our brains, unable to imagine anything outside the categories of space and time.
 Beyond death, the notion of time is meaningless.
 Our prayer and our hope is that Jesus will come to us at our death, as he came to his mother, and draw us, with the whole of our human reality transformed fully by love, into God's eternal embrace.

-Mary's mediation (her on-going care for her 'children') is not independent of the mediation of Jesus.

-- The same can be said of all mediation within the communion of saints - Jesus is the one and only mediator (1Timothy 2:5). - It is Jesus' life that we share.
+Finally, the Catechism reminds us that Mary's mediation (and the same can be said of all mediation within the communion of saints) is not independent of the mediation of Jesus. - He is the one and only mediator (1Timothy 2:5). - It is Jesus' life that we share.
 It is Jesus' Spirit that gives us life.
-It is Jesus' priesthood, Jesus' prayer, Jesus' faith, hope and love, Jesus' mediation that he offers us, for we are his Body. - Paul could say: 'It is no longer I who live, but it is Christ who lives in me.
+It is Jesus' priesthood, Jesus' prayer, Jesus' mediation that he offers us, for we are his Body.
+Paul could say: 'It is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by the faith of the Son of God, loving me and giving himself for me'(Galatians 2:20). - How much truer this is of Mary!